2024 Individual Support Grant Recipients Announced

 Portraits of the Artist: Adolph Gottlieb and Bob Adelman

 "As I recall, we are going back 50 years, we met as neighbors both living at 25 West 96th.
-We became friendly and I photographed him out in the Hamptons sailing, with the collector Ben Heller and at his studio after the fire." - Bob Adelman in 2015
+We became friendly and I photographed him out in the Hamptons sailing, with the collector Ben Heller and at his studio after the fire."

-Adolph and Esther Gottlieb met photographer Bob Adelman (1930 – 2016) in the mid 1960s.
-The couple and Adelman spent time together at the Gottlieb's Home in East Hampton, NY in the summer of 1964.
+Adolph and Esther Gottlieb met photographer Bob Adelman (1930 – 2016) in the mid-1960s.
+The couple and Adelman spent time together at the Gottlieb's home in East Hampton, NY in the summer of 1964.
 There, Adelman captured dynamic photographs of the artist sailing and hosting company in his Apaquogue Road home.
 Back in New York City, Gottlieb and Adelman's friendship continued and was documented through Adelman's photographs of Gottlieb at home and in his studio.

 Below is a selection of photographs of Adolph Gottlieb taken by his friend Bob Adelman.